jewelsofthought/neshama/site/posts/qkab/chashmal.md

 _Chashmal_, electricity, as fire, is both and bad.
 To the universe, there is no difference – though to God there might be.
 Thus both are equal in the universal scheme of things – though the outcomes might be different.

 Perhaps it is a rallying call, a guiding beacon calling us, challenging us to “manifest” the upper in the lower, and thus transform the lower.

+## Zero Waste (Energy)

+If the synergy is perfectly in sync, then there is **zero waste**, as all inputs will be used and all outputs nourish something in the chain of life [differentiate between local & global in/outputs] (like the [Oroborus](oroborus.html)).
+Similar to the _manna_ given to the Son of Israel while they were wandering in the desert - which produced no waste as it was spiritual food.